 Work out what other income you may have or could apply for.

 Once you know what your income is, you also need to work out what your outgoings might be from accommodation to food, mobile phone contract to utility bills and much more.
-We think the budget planner from Money Advice Service is a good tool to get you on the right track.
+The budget planner from Money Advice Service is a good tool to get you on the right track.

-And don't forget our Student Support and Wellbeing Advisers can help you pull together a budget plan.
+And don't forget our Student Support Advisers can help you pull together a budget plan.

 The maintenance loan from Student Finance England, scholarships or bursaries, although very helpful, are unlikely to cover all of your living expenses, so you may need to think about how you or your family can financially support your time at university and ways to boost your income such as: